metropolregion-rhein-neckar/tivigi/README.md

 Let's get back to the code.
 If you haven't done it yet, open the file `<project root>/src/components/App/App.html` in your editor (again), and have a look at it.
 What we see is a combination of "traditional" HTML elements - actually just the `<div>` that wraps everything else - and custom HTML elements which are backed by Vue.js components: `<Data>`, `<DataMap>`, `<DataMapLayer>` and `<MapPanel>`.

 ## 8.1.
 Reactive HTML attributes
 You see that the aforementioned custom elements have a colon in front of some of their attributes.
 The colon is Vue.js-specific syntax and specifies that the attribute's value is not the *actual* attribute string constant (as it always is in plain HTML), but should be interpreted as *JavaScript code*.
 That code is interpreted in the scope of the component's JavaScript/TypeScript object instance defined in the component's TypeScript (.ts) file.
-In most cases, the code string will just contain a member variable of the object, meaning the the variable's value is passed as the attribute value.
+In most cases, the code string will just contain a member variable of the object, meaning the variable's value is passed as the attribute value.
 But more complex JavaScript expressions like method calls or constant like numbers, boolean symbols ("true"/"false") or "null" are possible too.

 As an example: The expression `<MapPanel :map="local.map"/>` says that the component instance's member variable `this.local.map` (actually the member variable `map` of the component's member variable `local`, i.e. a two levels deep nesting hierarchy) should be passed as the value of the `<MapPanel>` element's `map` attribute.
 Without the colon, attributes are interpreted as constant strings just like in plain HTML.